The Derbyshire Miners' Holiday Camp: Origins

-The Miners' Welfare Fund was a national fund and had its origins in the Mining Industry Act, 1920, which imposed on mine-owners a welfare levy on coal production, initially of a penny a ton.
+The Miners' Welfare Fund was a national fund and had its origins in the Mining Industry Act 1920 (10 & 11 Geo.
+5. c.
+50), which imposed on mine-owners a welfare levy on coal production, initially of a penny a ton.
 The fund was administered by the Miners' Welfare Committee consisting of representatives of mine-owners, mine-workers and some independent members.
 Pit-head baths, miners' institutes, canteens, recreation grounds, health services and educational activities were all supported by the fund.
 In the 1920s the miners campaigned for an annual holiday with pay and, in the 1930s, a Holiday Savings Scheme started which enabled Derbyshire pits to close for a week in the summer with a guaranteed payment to each miner.
 Most of the holiday money was contributed by the men as savings from their pay, with the colliery owners providing a smaller contribution.
 The Derbyshire miner, Henry Hicken, was instrumental in campaigning for miners' welfare benefits, including the holiday camp and the annual holiday scheme, and he was appointed to the Welfare Committee in 1938.

 Born at North Wingfield, Derbyshire, in 1882, Henry Hicken left school at the age of twelve to work underground at Pilsley colliery as a pony lad earning 10d a shift, in pre-decimalisation money, or 4 pence in post-decimalisation money.
 In 1912 he was elected checkweighman at Williamthorpe Colliery and became Secretary of the Williamthorpe branch of the Derbyshire Miners' Association.
 Later, Henry was elected to the National Executive of the Miners' Federation of Great Britain, the forerunner of the National Union of Mineworkers (NUM).
 In 1942 he joined the Ministry of Fuel and Power and when the Industry was nationalised in 1947 he became Labour Director of the East Midlands Division of the National Coal Board (NCB).
 During his early years as a miner and miners' leader, Henry Hicken also ran an average of six study groups a week as well as being an outstanding Methodist lay preacher.